 Many crypto exchanges offer sign-up bonuses.
 Sign up with one or all of the exchanges listed below to learn more and start trading cryptocurrencies.

 You can easily trade crypto with Coinbase.
 Log in online with your favorite web browser or with mobile apps.
-Once you sign up with Coinbase, you can access the trading terminal with the CoinbasePro app or sign onto pro.coinbase.com.
+Once you sign up with Coinbase, you can access the advanced trading terminal with the CoinbasePro app or sign onto pro.coinbase.com.

 Gemini makes crypto trading easy for beginners.
 The user interface is clean and straightforward.
 For the advanced trader, Gemini offers a more traditional trading terminal in ActiveTrader.
 Sign up with Gemini and get $10 of bitcoin after you buy or sell $100.